Import

 Unmapped columns

 Column headers that can't be linked via one of the 3 mechanisms are ignored during the import process.
-This means its important to do some trial runs in a sandbox, or with a smaller dataset to see that your values are mapping over.
-The Browse collection object
+This means it's important to do some trial runs in a sandbox, or with a smaller dataset to see that your values are mapping over.
+The Browse collection object task is a good place to check this.

 Tips

 You can augment your data after import with batch update functionality inside TW.
 Carefully planning your overal import process can lead to a more efficient overall approach.
-Sometimes its easier to work in spreadsheets, sometimes within a database.
+Sometimes it's easier to work in spreadsheets, sometimes within a database.

 Drag and drop

-Drag and drop loading of images and documents are accessible in various places in including the Radial annotator, and, notable, Tasks -> New image
+Drag and drop loading of images and documents are accessible in various places in including the Radial annotator, and, notable, Tasks -> New image.

 Record by record